bmpaciotti/HCA_201/README.md

 # HCA_201

-## In this GIT respository, I will post some example queries written in the MySQL dialect
+## In this respository, I have shared some example queries written in the MySQL dialect

+## Please use these examples for the assignments

+### NOTE: I encourage you to use these queries as examples:  edit, test, share, question, learn